-Overall CHDO Sponsor Set Aside
+Overall CHDO Sponsor Set Aside (All Funding Pools)

-OHFA will reserve LIHTC resources for at least two projects sponsored by a Community Housing Development Organization (CHDO) as referenced on OHFA's Website and defined in 24 C.F.R. §92.300 and secure at least 70% of total competitive points.
+OHFA will reserve LIHTC resources for at least two of the highest-scoring projects sponsored by a Community Housing Development Organization (CHDO) as referenced on OHFA's Website and defined in 24 C.F.R. §92.300 and secure at least 70% of total competitive points.